Clay and Augmented Reality (CAR)

 Beeswaxed glasses.
 A beeswaxed statistic on world emigration versus immigration.

-Ten perspex panels, screenprinted.
+Ten Perspex panels, screenprinted.
 Wood, inkjet transparencies.
-Three viewpoints: straight, shadows, reflection.
+Three viewpoints: straight, shadows, and reflection.

 The vertical lines represent different experiences of immigration.
-Some struggle, others settle and establishe a new home.
+Some struggle, others settle and establish a new home.

 Painting over transparencies allows viewing all previous layers.
 New strokes are similar to new steps, gaps between layers equal to time between life stages.